Lionfish: Profile and Information

 Pterois volitans are a popular marine ornamental fish, and there is a possibility that they were intentionally released into the Atlantic.

-Early lionfish spotted in southern Florida was in 1985.
-More sighting of the fish occurred until they were categorized as established in the early 2000s.
+Early lionfish were spotted in southern Florida in 1985.
+More sightings of the fish occurred until they were categorized as established in the early 2000s.

 Habitat

-Lionfish are have been known to dominate most marine habitats and have been found in tropical warm marine waters.
-They’ve also been found in water depths ranging from 1 – 300 feet on mangrove, hard bottom, seagrass, artificial (shipwrecks), and coral reefs.
+Lionfish have been known to dominate most marine habitats and have been found in tropical warm marine waters.
+They’ve also been found in water depths ranging from 1 – 300 feet on mangroves, hard bottom, seagrass, artificial (shipwrecks), and coral reefs.

 Ecological Role

 Lionfish are noticeable and slow-moving, so they solely rely on their peculiar coloration and fierce-looking fins to intimidate would-be predators from attacking them.
-Lionfish currently hold the position of being one of the top predators in many coral reef habitats of the Atlantic.
+Lionfish currently is one of the top predators in many coral reef habitats of the Atlantic.

-They consume over 50 species of fish, and this includes some ecologically and economically important species.
-Lionfish actively hunt their prey by using their extended, fan-like pectoral fins to ambush and corner them slowly.
+They consume over 50 species of fish, including some ecologically and economically important species.
+Lionfish actively hunt their prey using extended, fan-like pectoral fins to ambush and corner them slowly.

 Behavior

-While lionfish are rumored to be nocturnal hunters, they’ve been found in the Atlantic during the day with their stomachs full.
-Their mobility is made possible by slowly undulating the tender rays of anal and dorsal fins.
+While lionfish are rumored to be nocturnal hunters, they’ve been found in the Atlantic during the day with full stomachs.
+Their mobility is made possible by slowly undulating the tender rays of the anal and dorsal fins.

-Although lionfish have been seen moving alone or in small groups during the day, and commonly retreat to crevices and ledges among corals and rocks in the Atlantic.
-Lionfish are native to the tropical, warm waters of the Indian Oceans and South Pacific, including the Red Sea
+Although lionfish have been seen moving alone or in small groups during the day, they commonly retreat to crevices and ledges among corals and rocks in the Atlantic.
+Lionfish are native to the tropical, warm waters of the Indian Oceans and South Pacific, including the Red Sea.

 Economic Importance

 Although they’ve served as a food source in their native range, economically, they are more profitable in the aquarium trade.
-Lionfish are very prominent and common used aquarium fish, mostly in the United States.
+Lionfish are prominent and commonly used aquarium fish, mostly in the United States.

 Conservation Status

-Currently, lionfish are not categorized as endangered or threatened in their native range.
-Nevertheless, the increase in coral reefs pollution may affect their food sources (fish and crustaceans).
+Lionfish are not categorized as endangered or threatened in their native range.
+Nevertheless, the increase in coral reef pollution may affect their food sources (fish and crustaceans).

-Lionfish may suffer a massive decline if they are able to survive and adapt to a reduction in their prey species.
+Lionfish may suffer a massive decline if they can survive and adapt to a reduction in their prey species.

 Special Precautions

-The spines of Pterois volitans supplies a venomous sting that can last for many days.
-This effect of their sting can cause extreme pain, sweating, swelling, respiratory complications and paralysis.
+The spines of Pterois volitans supply a venomous sting that can last for many days.
+This effect of their sting can cause extreme pain, sweating, swelling, respiratory complications, and paralysis.

-Their venom glands are positioned within two grooves of the spine and are a composition of a neuromuscular toxin, protein, and a neurotransmitter called acetylcholine, and the venom can get into the wound after the fish’s spine pierces the skin.
+Their venom glands are positioned within two grooves of the spine.
+They are composed of a neuromuscular toxin, protein, and a neurotransmitter called acetylcholine, and the venom can get into the wound after the fish’s spine pierces the skin.

 You must seek immediate medical attention if you are stung by a lionfish.
 If you find the Lionfish an interesting specimen, then you might also be interested in the following;